Promoting Health, Wellbeing & Safety

 Our staff record any accident and its treatment in a First Aid Report book and send a duplicate copy home to the parents.
 Any necessary and appropriate follow up procedures are implemented.

-Each Tuesday, Wednesday and Thursday morning from 8:15, children and parents are invited to attend the Breakfast Club in the Lunch Shed.
-Volunteers from the school community provide a nutritious breakfast.
+Each morning from 8:15, children and parents are invited to attend the Breakfast Club in the Lunch Shed.
+Ms Josie Gallace coordinates our Breakfast club with the help of volunteers from the school community to provide a nutritious breakfast.
 The purpose of this meal is to promote healthy eating in a social context.

 Being a school that takes pride in readying students for a technology-rich society, St Joseph’s Primary School recognises the importance of teaching children to develop Cyber Smart practices from the minute they begin schooling.
 As such, we recommend that parents too familiarise themselves with practices that are safe, secure and conducive to a safe online environment.
 This will ensure that education of cyber safe practices is consistent between school and home life; which is essential for consolidation of understanding and skills.
 At times as a school we offer Cybersafety parent information sessions that we encourage families to attend.